qiime2/amplicon-docs/docs/tutorials/gut-to-soil.md

 ## Next steps

-You've reached the end of the QIIME 2 *Moving Pictures* tutorial.
-Many users who are new to the platform will next adapt the commands presented in this tutorial to their own data, so that might be a good next step for you.
+You might next want to try to adapt the commands presented in this tutorial to your own data, adjusting parameter settings and metadata column headers as is relevant.
 If you need help, head over to the [QIIME 2 Forum](https://forum.qiime2.org).